Matrix-product operator dualities in integrable lattice models: MPO transformed lattice models---general observations

 \subsection{The extended $R$-matrix and modified RLL relation}

 If we transform a Yang--Baxter-integrable lattice model by conjugating by an MPO that has an exact MPO inverse, we can reason as in \cref{sec:cluster} to arrive at the modified RLL relation.

 Indeed, starting with a Yang--Baxter-integrable model means that we have an $R$-matrix satisfying the standard RLL relation, and that we construct the transfer matrices from the corresponding Lax operators, $L(u)$.
 Let us consider an MPO with MPO inverse as defined around \cref{eq:ABMPO}.
-If we define transformed Lax operators $\tilde{L} = B L A$, then \cref{eq:mpo_transfer} allows us to repeat the reasoning given in \cref{app:RLL} to this more general case.
-The nilpotent tensor acts as an obstruction and appears in the right-hand-side of the modified RLL relation as follows:
+This MPO can be used to define a dual model where we have transformed Lax operators